writeaway/writeaway.github.io/readme.md

 Default styles are applied by attaching `r_editor r_edit` classes to target node.
 This applies to all editor types.

-Default CSS styles can be found in [Redaxtor repositories](https://github.com/redaxtor)
+Default CSS styles can be found in [WriteAway repositories](https://github.com/writeaway)

 This bundle includes: